Nico Hoerner Preview, Player Props: Cubs vs. Pirates

-Nico Hoerner -- with a slugging percentage of .308 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs against the Pittsburgh Pirates, with Mitch Keller on the hill, on August 25 at 7:05 PM ET.
+On Saturday, Nico Hoerner (.282 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
+First pitch is at 7:15 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3) against the Pirates.

 Nico Hoerner Game Info & Props vs. the Pirates